andrew/ultimate-awesome/README.md

 - [awesome-rl-for-cybersecurity](https://github.com/Limmen/awesome-rl-for-cybersecurity) - A curated list of resources dedicated to reinforcement learning applied to cyber security. .
 - [awesome-data-catalogs](https://github.com/opendatadiscovery/awesome-data-catalogs) - 📙 Awesome Data Catalogs and Observability Platforms. .
 - [awesome-biomechanics](https://github.com/modenaxe/awesome-biomechanics) - A curated, public list of resources for biomechanics and human motion analysis: datasets, processing tools,  software for simulation, educational videos, lectures, etc.
-- [game-datasets](https://github.com/leomaurodesenv/game-datasets) - :video_game: A curated list of awesome game datasets, and tools to artificial intelligence in games.
 - [awesome-theoretical-computer-science](https://github.com/mostafatouny/awesome-theoretical-computer-science) - The interdicplinary of Mathematics and Computer Science, Distinguisehed by its emphasis on mathemtical technique and rigour.
 - [awesome-ielts](https://github.com/ucatal/awesome-ielts) - An awesome list for students who prepare for IELTS in public domains (on-going).
 - [awesome-google-cloud](https://github.com/GoogleCloudPlatform/awesome-google-cloud) - A curated list of awesome stuff for Google Cloud.